News | Sign Up | A LEVER FOR SCALE

 National Center for Children in Poverty

-Key areas of work include infant-early childhood mental health and parent mental health, early intervention, child welfare, early care and education policy, parenting and family supports, and public benefits.
+Key areas of work include infant-early childhood mental health and parent mental health, Part C Early Intervention, child welfare, early care and education policy, parenting and family supports, and public benefits.
+National Center for Children in Poverty (NCCP) aims to improve the lives of low-income children by partnering with advocates and policymakers to provide research, analyses of policy and policy implementation, and responsive support.

 State allies can call on NCCP to:

-Assist in efforts to expand infant-early childhood mental health and parent mental health supports in multiple systems (e.g., early Intervention, early care and education, child welfare, home-visiting, pediatric health care).
+Assist in efforts to expand infant-early childhood mental health and parent mental health supports in multiple systems (e.g., Early Intervention, early care and education, child welfare, home-visiting, pediatric health care).

 NCCP has done extensive research on states’ design, financing, and implementation of policies and programs that support infant-early childhood mental health across systems, and can provide research and TA in these areas.